MySweetEden/optiops/README.md

 mlflow ui
 ```

-If mlflow command does not work, you need to set pass.
+If mlflow command does not work, you need to set path.
 ```bash
 -bash: export PATH=$PATH:/Users/{...}/optops/.venv/bin
 ```